Menu

 • 13

-Bring along a pad, pencil and your imagination and explore how much fun you can have playing with words in this interactive poetry class!
+Bring along a pad, pencil and your imagination.
+Explore how much fun you can have playing with words in this interactive poetry class!

 Poetry can be funny or sentimental, sad or heartwarming